SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 Teaching you how to write a React component is out of scope for this document.
 Nevertheless, notice the _import_ statements at the beginning, where the component imports React, and the _CommandButton_ React component from the Office UI Fabric components library.
 Moreover, in the _render_ method of the component, it is defined the output of the _CustomFooter_ with few instances of the _CommandButton_ component for the links in the footer.
 All the HTML output is wrapped within a Grid layout of Office UI Fabric.
+> [!NOTE]

-> **Note**: For further details about the grid layout of Office UI Fabric, you can read the document [Responsive Layout](https://developer.microsoft.com/en-us/fabric#/styles/layout).
+> For further details about the grid layout of Office UI Fabric, you can read the document [Responsive Layout](https://developer.microsoft.com/en-us/fabric#/styles/layout).

 In the following figure you can see the resulting output.